0xdv/gpt.sh/README.md

 # GPT.sh

-I created tiny tool to ask questions related to programming or Bash right in the terminal.
+`GPT.sh` is a command-line tool that allows you to ask programming or Bash-related questions right in the terminal.
-Consider it like a smart `man`.
+It functions as a smart `man` page, providing answers and guidance for various programming tasks.
+You can use it to ask questions about topics like Python scripting, Vim commands, and more, it's up to you.
+The tool leverages the power of OpenAI's GPT language model to generate responses to your queries.

+This tool doesn't have access to your file system, and won't run any commands on your computer.

 # Installation